gregjhansell97/hive-map/README.md

 ## Goal

-A library that performs distributed routing of states for a set of uniquely characterized nodes
+A framework to perform distributed routing of subscribable messages from locations to destinations.

 ## Examples